Reflections on Travel - Somewhere over the Pacific

 Mekong River, Vietnam

-As the sun sets across the town of Sadec, street lamps and the tail lights from passing motorbikes become visible.
-Walking along the roadside, I wipe the sweat of the day from my forehead.
+As the sun sets across the town of Sadec, the street lamps and the tail lights from passing motorbikes start to become more visible and intense.
+Walking along the roadside, I wipe the sweat from my forehead.
 A light breeze drifting across the Mekong provides a moment of relief.

 Reykjavik, Iceland